jmyli562/Pokemon-Generation-1-TeamBuilderApp/README.md

 ### How to Use

+There is currently no need to install Git and JSON server as I have deployed my website.
+Just click on the following link: https://pokemon-gen1-team-builder-app.netlify.app/

+If the website is down though please do continue to follow the instructions below.

 In order to use this application, you'll need Git (https://git-scm.com/) and JSON server (https://www.npmjs.com/package/json-server) installed on your computer.
 Once you have installed these applications